graybealski/cf-conventions-work/FAQ.md

 Aside from those references, a CF principle is to be self-contained.
 So for example the CF Standard Names attempt to be as general and well-defined as possible, so the reader does not have to access outside sources to understand the terms.

+<a name="research"></a>
+### How do I find previously asked questions about CF?
+The two main ways to research CF questions are checking this FAQ, and visiting the [mail archives](http://mailman.cgd.ucar.edu/pipermail/cf-metadata), to see if your question has already been asked.

+You can use the pipermail search window to see when your topic may have been raised over the years.
+To follow a particular subject thread, go to the year in which the discussion took place, click on the `by thread` sorting option, and choose the first mail with that subject.
+The `next message` link will then progress through each of the threads in order.

 <a name="ask"></a>
 ### How do I ask questions about CF?
+First, please see whether your question has already been answered (see [question above](#research).
 Questions about the CF standard, including its Standard Names list, may be asked at the [CF-Metadata Mailing List](http://mailman.cgd.ucar.edu/pipermail/cf-metadata/).
-You are encouraged to check this FAQ, and visit the [mail archives](http://mailman.cgd.ucar.edu/pipermail/cf-metadata), to see if your question has already been asked.
 CF community members usually respond within a day to simple questions, but allow more time if you have an advanced technical topic.

 <a name="propose"></a>
 ### How do I propose a change?